First and foremost, I will never share your email address or any other personal information with anyone without your direct consent. Period.

 - Third Party Advertisement Tracking – no advertisements are permitted on this site

-If you wish to disable cookies, you may do so through your web browser options.
+If you wish to disable cookies, you can do so through your web browser options.
 Instructions for doing so and for other cookie-related management can be found on the specific web browsers’ websites.

 4. Personal Information & Email